 Every Child a Reader was originally created to take over the planning and execution of Children’s Book Week.
-In 2008, the organization was greatly expanded with the introduction of the National Ambassador for Young People Literature program (in partnership with the Library of Congress) as well as the addition of a national awards program, The Children’s & Teen Choice Book Awards.
+In 2008, the organization was greatly expanded with the introduction of the National Ambassador for Young People Literature program (in partnership with the Library of Congress) as well as the addition of a national awards program, The Children’s & Teen Choice Book Awards, now the Kids’ Book Choice Awards.
 All three of these programs have grown in leaps and bounds over the years, reaching millions of young readers and the heroes who work with them directly every day.

 2017 saw the introduction of the Anna Dewdney Read Together Award, in partnership with Penguin Young Readers.
 In 2018, the Get Caught Reading program was entrusted to us by the AAP and has since expanded from a once-a-year poster release, to a year-round program highlighting book creators, public figures, athletes, and celebrities, “caught reading” their favorite books.

 In 2021 Every Child a Reader was honored with an Eric Carle Honors Angel Award.

 We continue to expand or current programing and look to new partnerships to further support the network of heroes sharing books with young people and to give those young people a voice in finding stories that resonate with them and sharing their own.

 The staff of the Children’s Book Council manages all Every Child a Reader programming.

 Check out past programs and resources on our Archive page.